Classification of hyperbolic Dehn fillings I: Introduction

-For $\tau_1$ and $\tau_2$ belonging to the same quadratic field, similar to the previous case, we believe the size of $S$ is also chosen to be uniform, that is, independent of $\mathcal{M}$.
-However we do not pursue this effective bound here.
+For $\tau_1$ and $\tau_2$ belonging to the same quadratic field, the case will be addressed in a subsequent paper \cite{jeon-1}.
+In particular, it will be shown that the size of $S$ is also chosen to be uniform (i.e., independent of $\mathcal{M}$) and bounded above by $18$.
+Furthermore, in a joint work with S. Oh \cite{jeon-2}, we will provide examples confirming Theorem \ref{20103003} and the result in \cite{jeon-1} are effective.

 The next is our last main result. \begin{theorem} Let $\mathcal{M}$ be a $2$-cusped hyperbolic $3$-manifold.
 If

 for $|p_k|+|q_k|$ and $|p'_k|+|q'_k|$ sufficiently large ($k=1, 2$), then

 \end{theorem}